The Air Ambulance Service: Operations

-The charity runs three services, two are emergency helicopters covering Warwickshire, Northamptonshire, Derbyshire, Leicestershire and Rutland and the third is the Children's Air Ambulance that covers Great Britain and provides an emergency transfer service for seriously ill babies and children.
-Both WNAA and DLRAA attend incidents in the neighboring counties of Nottinghamshire, Lincolnshire, Staffordshire and West Midlands when requested, significantly increasing the coverage of the service.
+The charity runs three services, two are emergency helicopters covering Warwickshire & Northamptonshire and Derbyshire, Leicestershire & Rutland, and the third is the Children's Air Ambulance that covers Great Britain and provides an emergency transfer service for seriously ill babies and children.

+While they primarily operate in their designated counties, WNAA and DLRAA can attend incidents in the neighbouring counties of Nottinghamshire, Lincolnshire, Staffordshire and West Midlands when requested by their respective ambulance or air ambulance service if additional resources are needed, or their own are unavailable.

 All three of the services operated are registered with the Care Quality Commission, whose reports have identified high standards of emergency care.

 WNAA and DLRAA both fly with a pilot, a doctor and a critical care paramedic on board.
-The Children's Air Ambulance flies with two pilots and a team of up to three NHS clinicians which includes at least one senior nurse and often a consultant.
+The Children's Air Ambulance flies with two pilots, a medical crew member and a team of up to three NHS clinicians which includes at least one senior nurse and often a consultant.
+As a part of their contract to provide the aircraft, Sloane Helicopters also provides the pilots for the service.

-The charity runs a retail operation for fundraising consisting of 57 shops.
+The charity runs a retail operation for fundraising consisting of 54 shops.
 The retail head office and main warehouse is based in Kegworth, with a second warehouse in Daventry.
 The charity opened a superstore in Derbyshire in February 2019.

 Aircraft

-The charity currently leases four aircraft; two AgustaWestland AW109 helicopters from Sloane Helicopters, and two AgustaWestland AW169 helicopters from Specialist Aviation Services.
+The charity currently leases four aircraft; two AgustaWestland AW109SP, and two AgustaWestland AW169 helicopters from Sloane Helicopters Limited.